Who Was Martin Luther King Jr?

-Martin Luther King Jr. was born in 1929 in Atlanta, Georgia.
-King, a Baptist minister and civil-rights activist, had a seismic impact on race relations in the United States, beginning in the mid-1950s.
+Martin Luther King Jr. was a Baptist minister and civil-rights activist who had a seismic impact on race relations in the United States, beginning in the mid-1950s.

 King won the Nobel Peace Prize in 1964, among several other honors.
-He was assassinated in April 1968 and continues to be remembered as one of the most influential and inspirational African-American leaders in history.
+He continues to be remembered as one of the most influential and inspirational African American leaders in history.

-Young Martin had an older sister, Willie Christine, and a younger brother, Alfred Daniel Williams King.
+King had an older sister, Willie Christine, and a younger brother, Alfred Daniel Williams King.
 The King children grew up in a secure and loving environment.
-Martin Sr. was more the disciplinarian, while his wife's gentleness easily balanced out the father's more strict hand.
+Martin Sr. was more the disciplinarian, while his wife's gentleness easily balanced out the father's strict hand.

-Though they undoubtedly tried, Martin Jr.’s parents couldn’t shield him completely from racism.
-Martin Luther King Sr. fought against racial prejudice, not just because his race suffered, but because he considered racism and segregation to be an affront to God's will.
+Though they undoubtedly tried, King’s parents couldn’t shield him completely from racism.
+Martin Sr. fought against racial prejudice, not just because his race suffered, but because he considered racism and segregation to be an affront to God's will.
 He strongly discouraged any sense of class superiority in his children which left a lasting impression on Martin Jr.

 King attended Booker T. Washington High School, where he was said to be a precocious student.
 He skipped both the ninth and eleventh grades, and entered Morehouse College in Atlanta at age 15, in 1944.
 He was a popular student, especially with his female classmates, but an unmotivated student who floated through his first two years.